Nearby Planetary Systems As Lenses During Predicted Close Passages to Background Stars: The Effects of Planets

-To examine the photometric signatures of planets we have simulated lensing light curves produced by planetary systems.
-To derive the light curves we used a well tested code which computes the magnification for a binary lens with any combination of relative positions or masses.
-In the interest of speed, we have considered only circular face-on orbits, which allow us to delineate the key effects.
-In future work we will explicitly consider a more complete range of possible orbits.
-The type of lensing signature produced depends the lensing ``regime'' associated with each event.
+Because we are interested in discovering planets orbiting the nearby star, the orbital separation between the planet and its star, generally expressed in units of the star's Einstein radius, will play a key role.
+It is therefore important to introduce the Einstein radius, $R_E = D_L \theta_E.$

-There are two important distance scales, and they describe similar but separate entities.
-It is therefore important to define each clearly.
-The first scale refers to the distance between the lens star and its planets.
-If $a$ is the instantaneous projected separation between VB~10 and a specific planet it may harbor, then $\alpha=a/R_E$ is the quantity that determines the types of light curve features that can provide evidence that the planet exists.
-A close-orbit planet has $\alpha < 0.5.$ A planet in the \zrl\ has $0.5 \leq \alpha < 2.$ A wide orbit planet has $\alpha > 2.$ The value of $\alpha$ determines the types of planet-lens signatures produced.
+If $a$ is the instantaneous projected separation between a nearby star and a specific planet it may harbor, then $\alpha=a/R_E$ is the quantity that determines the types of light curve features that can provide evidence that the planet exists.
+It is therefore useful to delineate certain ``zones'' around the stellar lens, each zone defined by a range of values of $\alpha$.